-Working with an interdisciplinary team, I am spearheading a multi-project initiative to improve public understanding and change attitudes about serious mental illnesses.
+Working with an interdisciplinary team, I am spearheading a multi-project initiative to improve public understanding and change attitudes about serious mental health conditions.

-- Frameworks Institute collaboration: I am directing a major project with the FrameWorks Institute in Washington, DC, to test public assumptions about mental illness and design research-based messages that move beyond stigma to increase public support.
-The first phase of the project will gather and disseminate a set of tips for educational and advocacy organizations, based on existing research, disseminating them broadly via interactive web site and handbook.
+- Frameworks Institute collaboration: I am developing a project with the FrameWorks Institute and other organizations to test public assumptions about mental health conditions and design messaging that moves beyond stigma to increase public support.
+The first phase of the project will gather and disseminate a set of tips for educational and advocacy organizations, based on existing research, disseminating them broadly via interactive web site and materials.

-You can find a short list of existing resources for understanding serious mental illnesses here.
+You can find a short list of existing resources for understanding serious mental health conditions here.

 Or contact me for further information.